Danny Washbrook: Background

 Washbrook was born in Kingston upon Hull, Humberside, England.
+He played amateur rugby league for Skirlaugh before turning professional with his hometown club, Hull.

 Career

+Washbrook made his debut for Hull in 2005 against St Helens.
 Hull reached the 2006 Super League Grand final to be contested against St. Helens, and Washbrook played at loose forward in his side's 4–26 loss.

-He signed a three-year deal at Super League club Wakefield Trinity, following Hull Coach Richard Agar.
+In September 2011, he signed a three-year deal at Super League club Wakefield Trinity, following Hull Coach Richard Agar.

 On 4 May 2014, Washbrook made his 200th career appearance.
 His current club, Wakefield Trinity, beat his former club, Hull, on his milestone.

 On 13 August 2015 Hull re-signed Washbrook on a two-year deal, with coach Lee Radford saying he returns a better player than the last time he was at the club.
 Washbrook can play loose forward or cover Danny Houghton at hooker and cover in the centres despite not being a centre by trade.

 He played in the 2016 Challenge Cup Final victory over the Warrington Wolves at Wembley Stadium.

 He played in the 2017 Challenge Cup Final victory over the Wigan Warriors at Wembley Stadium.

+In September 2019, Washbrook joined York City Knights.
+In September 2021, Washbrook announced that he would be retiring at the end of the season.